-Given the same encoding speed, and same video quality Spin Digital HEVC encoder can deliver up to 33.3% bitrate (file size) savings compared to competing HEVC solutions.
+Given the same encoding speed and video quality, the Spin Digital HEVC software encoder can deliver up to 33.3% bitrate (file size) savings compared to competing HEVC solutions.

 - Sullivan G. J., Ohm J. R., Han W. J., and Wiegand T., Overview of the High Efficiency Video Coding (HEVC) Standard, IEEE Transactions on Circuits and Systems for Video Technology, vol. 22, no. 12, pp. 1649-1668, Dec.
 2012.

 - Ohm J. R. et al., Comparison of the Coding Efficiency of Video Coding Standards – Including High Efficiency Video Coding (HEVC), IEEE Transactions on Circuits and Systems for Video Technology, vol. 22, no. 12, pp. 1668-1683, Dec.
 2012.